 In general notes on analysis you can find some remarks on abbreviations, notation and concepts.
 Some books that I have been consulting can be found in consulted literature.
 At least all references made to literature in the notes should relate to entries in the consulted literature.
-The musical examples are made in Musescore 3.
+The musical examples are made in Musescore 3 and 4.

 I’m still trying to find a proper way to show figures as pop-up when hovering over the text “fig.x”, but haven’t found it yet.
 For now whenever a reference is made to a figure I linked the picture and it opens in a new tab.
 You can use “go back” button of your browser to return to the spot where you started.
 Not ideal but it is the best I can think of for now.

 Table of contents

 The table of contents gives an overview of this analysis and allows you to access the mentioned subjects with just one click.
 On the lower right hand site of the post there is a green button with an arrow pointing upwards.
 You can use it to return to the top of the page for a quick access to this table of contents.

 First movement: Sostenuto assai – Allegro ma non troppo